NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/README.md

     double pi;
     pi = 3.14159;

-    /*Java performs \ oating-point division" when one or more operands are double values.
+    /*Java performs floating-point division" when one or more operands are double values.
 So we can solve the problem we saw in the previous section:*/

     double minute2 = 59.0;